CloudLabsAI-Azure/Azure-VMware-Solution/Introduction to AVS Arc.md

 ## Advanced Networking and Security:

-* While not directly visible, the diagram can incorporate **NSX-T**.
+* This architecture incorporate **NSX-T**.
 This service provides advanced networking and security features like firewalls, microsegmentation, and load balancing within the AVS private cloud.

 ## Network Segmentation and Workloads:

-* The diagram depicts two **Tier-1 Gateways** connecting different **Workload Segments**.
-These segments logically isolate distinct workloads (e.g., development, test, production) for enhanced security, management, and resource allocation.
+* This architecture illustrates two **Tier-1 Gateways** connecting various **Workload Segments**.
+These segments strategically isolate different workloads, such as development, test, and production, ensuring improved security, management, and resource allocation.

 ## Virtual Machines and Management: